NLarchive/github-task-manager/README.md

 3. Review commits in GitHub history
 4. Consider adding branch protection rules
 5. Backup tasks regularly

+Important update (GitHub Pages security):

+- Do NOT ship a repo write token to the browser.
+Anything under `public/` is downloadable by anyone.
+- If you previously injected `GH_TOKEN` into `public/config/github-token.js` during deploy, rotate/revoke that token immediately.
+- Recommended model for a static site:
+   - Public read: fetch tasks without auth.
+   - Writes: require the shared access password AND a user-provided fine-grained token stored only in that user's browser (or a GitHub OAuth flow).

 ## Support & Contact 💬